wazuh/wazuh-dashboard-plugins/README.md

 - Obtain statistics per agent, search alerts and filter by using the different visualizations.
 - View the Wazuh manager configuration.
 - File integrity monitoring.
+- Scan your assets as part of a configuration assessment audit.
+- Verify that your systems are configured according to your security policies baseline with police monitoring module.

 ## Documentation